floybix/floybix.github.io/_posts/2014-05-27-the-general-idea.md

 HTM is based on a memory system, arranged in a hierarchy of increasing abstraction, where the memory is simultaneously a predictive function.
 So it can recognise things, or situations or whatever, and infer what is happening and what may happen next.
 There is no emotion, no desire, no fear.
 Just recognition, generalisation, analogy.
-This is not scary.
-Zombies are scary.
-Intelligence, in and of itself, is not.
+Is that scary?
 Of course every technology will be put to nasty uses, but I think it's hard to argue that more intelligence is a bad thing.

-Right, well, looks like we've got a lot of work to do.
+Anyway, looks like we've got a lot of work to do.
 Better get on with it.

 *--Felix*